 12) Boot from Hard Disk without iBoot boot loader

-Make sure you take a snapshot before continue.
+Make sure you take the snapshot of the virtual machine before continue.

-To boot from hard disk, you need to install a package called ‘MultiBeast’.
-Either download it from inside Mac VM or transfer from USB disk.
-After unzipping open MultiBeast.pkg.
+To boot from hard disk, we need to install a package called ‘MultiBeast’.
+Either download it from VM or transfer from USB disk.
+After unzipping it, open MultiBeast.pkg.

-Under custom install select ‘EasyBeast for Supported CPU’ option which supports Intel i5, i7, core and core2 CPUs.
-Description for each option can be viewed at bottom of box.
+Under custom install select ‘EasyBeast for Supported CPU’ option which supports Intel i5, i7, Core and Core2 CPUs.
+Description for each option can be viewed at the bottom of the box.

-Do not press continue button, go to next step for more settings.
-(I already installed it, so getting Upgrade option)
+Do not press the continue button, go to the next step for more settings.
+(I already installed it, so I’m getting upgrade option)

 13) Screen Size of Snow Leopard Virtual machine

-Each boot loaders install separate com.apple.boot.plist file to get special feature options during boot up.
-Install this file to change screen size resolution.
+Each boot loaders install separate com.apple.boot.plist file to get special features during boot up.
+Install this file to get the option to change screen size resolution.

-In same Multibeast custom installation, go to advanced options and click on com.apple.boot.plist.
+In same Multibeast custom installation, go to Advanced Options and click com.apple.boot.plist.

-Either select Verbose or Apple boot screen mode but select correct bit version.
-I selected 32 Bit Apple Boot Screen since my host is 32 Bit and any time I can type –v on booting screen to get verbose mode.
+Either select Verbose or Apple boot screen mode, but select the correct platform (bit version).
+I selected 32 Bit Apple Boot Screen since my host is 32-Bit and any time I can type –v in booting screen to get verbose mode.

-Once installation completed, follow the steps here to change screen resolution of Mac VM.
+Once installation completed, follow the steps here to change the screen resolution of Mac VM.